 On the islands of Langeoog and Norderney NLWKN wants to develop a better understanding of the natural processes in the shoreface and beach areas to optimize the coastal protection strategy using building with nature principles.

-- Sylt shoreface nourishment (Germany)
+- Sylt beach and shoreface nourishment (Germany)

 - Planned retreat and other solutions to prevent coastal erosion along the Swedish coast (Grannian, Sweden)